majidkorai/binary-search-tree/readme.md

 Read more about it [here](https://en.wikipedia.org/wiki/Binary_search_tree)

-This repo contains the basic implementation of Binary Search Tree in Javascript.
+This repo contains the basic implementation of Binary Search Tree in JavaScript.

 Feel free to contribute.